|Post:||Lecturer in English (English)|

 I am interested in hearing from research students who wish to explore any facet of contemporary writing for the theatre, especially topics such as memory, trauma, ethics and responsibility, intertextuality and translation, and whose interest in theatre practice touches on creative writing, the writer-director relationship and theories of performance.

-For the Autumn Term 2012, I will be teaching:
+For the Spring Term 2014, I will be teaching: